scrabbletank/farhome-rules/rulesdoc.md

 This weapon can attack at range.
 Attacks further than the close range add 2 terrible dice to the roll, and cannot attack farther than the far range.

 ##### Reach
-This weapon can make attacks 1 tile further, and their zone of control extends an additional tile.
+This weapon can attack creatures 1 tile further, and their zone of control extends an additional tile.

 ##### Resistance
 You reduce the number of wounds dealt by the level of resistance.
 For example, _Fire Resistance 1_ reduces all wounds taken from fire damage by 1.